huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `bandwidth_size` - (Optional) Bandwidth size.
 Changing this parameter will create a new resource.

-* `extend_param_charging_mode` - (Optional) Node charging mode, 0 is on-demand charging.
-Changing this parameter will create a new cluster resource.

-* `ecs_performance_type` - (Optional) Classification of cloud server specifications.
-Changing this parameter will create a new cluster resource.

-* `order_id` - (Optional) Order ID, mandatory when the node payment type is the automatic payment package period type.
-Changing this parameter will create a new cluster resource.

-* `product_id` - (Optional) The Product ID.
-Changing this parameter will create a new cluster resource.

 * `max_pods` - (Optional) The maximum number of instances a node is allowed to create.
-Changing this parameter will create a new cluster resource.

-* `public_key` - (Optional) The Public key.
 Changing this parameter will create a new cluster resource.

 * `preinstall` - (Optional) Script required before installation.
 The input value can be a Base64 encoded string or not.
     Changing this parameter will create a new resource.